Ali Kony

-Ali Ssalongo Kony (born 1990s) is a Ugandan militant and LRA defector.
+Ali Ssalongo Kony (born 1 January 1994) is a Ugandan militant, LRA defector, and tuk-tuk driver.
 He is the son of Joseph Kony.

 Life

+Early life

-Ali Ssalongo Kony was born in Gulu in the early to mid-1990s to Joseph Kony and Medina Akulu.
+Ali Ssalongo Kony was born in Gulu on 1 January 1994 to Joseph Kony and Medina Akulu.
 Akulu is Kony's third wife, who was abducted in 1989.
+At the age of six months, Kony abducted him and his mother to the bush, although his mother was against it since she wanted Ali to go to school instead.
+He suffered from hearing damage due to the attack when he was a baby.
+During his childhood, he was raised with around 100 Kony children.
+He claimed that Kony was kind to his children and took such good care of them.

+LRA member
-At the age of six months, he moved from Gulu to join the LRA in the bush.

-As a member of the LRA, Ali was a brigadier, earning the nom de guerre "Caesar" and "Bashir".
-He had three bodyguards and was a merchant who traded ivory, gold, and marijuana from hunters, traders, and farmers, respectively and sold them to the big merchants in Songo.
+Ali officially joined the LRA in 2005, when he moved to the Democratic Republic of Congo to undergo weapons training under Vincent Otti.
+He participated in the first battle for LRA in 2009.
+Until his defection in 2021, he claimed he had participated in more than 100 battles and had never been hit by a bullet.
+In 2012, he served as a commander of an LRA battalion at the age of 18 after a rapid promotion in rank.
+He later became a brigadier, earning the nom de guerre "Caesar" and "Bashir".
+He had three bodyguards and was a merchant who traded ivory, gold, and marijuana from hunters, traders, and farmers, respectively, and sold them to the big merchants in Songo.
 The US Treasury report stipulated that Kony was tasked with negotiating the ivory price and overseeing its distribution to Joseph Kony for selling.
 Through the ivory trade, the groups received weapons, food, and ammunition.

-Apart from that, he also served as the group's foreign affairs minister, where he was responsible for forging a non-aggression pact, intelligence exchange, and trade with other armed militias who roamed around the LRA's territory.
-In October 2014, Ali was reportedly to increase his involvement in LRA's operational planning.
-Due to his role in the LRA, the US treasury imposed sanctions on Kony and freeze his asset in the US on 23 August 2016 for human rights violations towards civilians in the Central African Republic.
+Apart from being a merchant, he also served as the group's foreign affairs minister, where he was responsible for forging a non-aggression pact, intelligence exchange, and trade with other armed militias who roamed around the LRA's territory.
+In October 2014, Ali was reportedly to increase his involvement in the LRA's operational planning.
+Due to his role in the LRA, the US treasury imposed sanctions on Kony and froze his assets in the US on 23 August 2016 for human rights violations towards civilians in the Central African Republic.

 In July 2005, UPDF claimed that Ali, along with Lakati Owor, was killed by a gunshot wound during a clash in Beyogoya-Palabek.
-However, this claim was unfounded as he was also named as a potential leader of the LRA once his father died in 2017.
+However, this claim was unfounded as he was also named in 2017 as a potential successor to lead the LRA in the event his father died.